 In Orange County's jails, 380 inmates have tested positive for coronavirus with 361 now recovered.
 Thirteen inmates are currently sick and in medical isolation.
 Sheriff's officials are awaiting tests on 53 inmates.

-Quick told the Board of Supervisors on Tuesday that there has been a rise in “community transmission'' of the coronavirus since stay-at-home orders have been relaxed, and hospitalization rates “have been trending up.''
+Orange County's chief health officer told the Board of Supervisors on Tuesday that there has been a rise in “community transmission'' of the coronavirus since stay-at-home orders have been relaxed.

-She defended her order to require masks for residents wherever they cannot maintain social distancing, after coming under fire from Supervisor Don Wagner, who suggested there was “conflicting data out there'' on the necessity for face coverings.
+Dr. Nichole Quick also defended her order to require masks for residents wherever they cannot maintain 6 feet of social distancing, after coming under fire from Supervisor Don Wagner, who suggested there was “conflicting data out there'' on the necessity for face coverings.

 Photo: Getty Images